No trip to Cameron Highlands is complete without a visit to a tea plantation! Especially if it is your first time coming here.

 Once you get to the estate, you can leave your car at the free and large visitor car park.

 There are stairs leading up to the visitor center that hangs over the plantation.
-The building also houses two seating lounges with a shared kitchen, a small gallery and of course, a shop for BOH tea products!
+The building also houses two seating areas with a shared kitchen, a small gallery and of course, a shop for BOH tea products!

 Note: If you have elderly in your group, you may want to drive straight up to the visitor center instead.